Gluten-Free Irish Soda Bread

 gluten-free Irish soda bread sliced on a cutting board with a blue kitchen towel

 This gluten-free Irish soda bread is just like the traditional Irish soda bread.
-It is a quick bread that does not require yeast but uses baking soda and buttermilk to rise the dough.
+It is a quick bread that does not require yeast but uses baking soda and buttermilk to raise the dough.

 gluten-free Irish soda bread recipe ingredients photo collage